kvchen/codeframe/README.md

 ## Installation

-1. Navigate to the `/container` directory
+1. Run `cake build` to build a local copy of the Docker image
-2. Run `docker build -t runner .`
-3. Go to the `/server` directory
 4. Run `npm install` to install all dependencies
 5. Run `npm start` to start the server